 An inventory app should have all the same features as fancy inventory management software, but cost far less money.
 These features include:

-QR and barcode scanning via mobile phone or tablet–no equipment required!
+- QR and barcode scanning via smartphone, tablet, or synced external scanner

 Want to use Sortly to get your inventory under control?
 Get started with a free trial today!